Musings on Love and Addiction

 People who struggle with extreme forms of love addiction live incredibly difficult lives.
 They cannot find serenity, peace, or fulfillment with or without a partner.
 Because humans are wired to be relational, our brains tell us that any separation from others is to be avoided at all costs.
 Unless the love addicted individual gets into recovery, a painful breakup is inevitable.

 The suffering of withdrawal from a love addicted relationship is extreme.
 Because every thought centers on keeping the object of love close by, it is difficult to make the first move to get help.
-Like with other addictions, it is usually a friend or family member who steps in to assist the love addict in getting the care and support they need to break this cycle of heartache.
+Like with other addictions, it is usually a friend or family member who steps in to assist the love addict in getting the care and support s/he needs to break this cycle of heartache.
 Usually intensive professional counseling, either in an outpatient or residential setting, is required.
 Getting away from the environment in which the person was so caught up in their obsessive thoughts and behaviors can be helpful.

 So go ahead and love fully and truly.
 Don’t be afraid to fall.
 But if you find yourself putting up with an out of control relationship or staying in an abusive or addictive one, help is available.
 Ask someone who really knows you to share their perspective on the situation.
 You do not have to be alone.
 Love should feel good, like Valentine’s Day when you were a kid.